 Why have we forgotten to incorporate this marvel in our current house plans?
 The answer we mostly hear is – Space Constraint! ….
-While pondering for a near solution, I came across a home located at the coastal region of Karnataka, which has a beautiful internal courtyard with a notable difference.
+While pondering for a near solution, I came across a home located in the coastal region of Karnataka, which has a beautiful internal courtyard with a notable difference.
 I feel this will definitely leave us with an idea to think of ways to incorporate a little courtyard in our modern plan.

 1st, it shows that the SIZE of the courtyard need not be as large as those of traditional ones.
-You can build a small courtyard based on your house plan and include beautiful garden with a seating area, where you can sit and let your thoughts float into the clouds…
+You can build a small courtyard based on your house plan and include a beautiful garden with a seating area, where you can sit and let your thoughts float into the cloud.

 2nd, I liked the modern twist they have given to let the rain-water flow freely inside the courtyard.
-A cone shaped glass covering the open ceiling, beautifully creates the water-fall inside the house, completely transforming the space with each passing hour of the day… I personally thank ‘AjjanaMane’ Homestay, for sharing with us this beautiful design idea.
+A cone shaped glass covering the open ceiling, beautifully creates the waterfall inside the house, completely transforming the space with each passing hour of the day… I personally thank ‘AjjanaMane’ Homestay, for sharing with us this beautiful design idea.
 And now it’s all up there for us to take a clue and create our own private space for relaxation!

 The copyrights of all the images lie with ‘AjjanaMane Homestay’.
 Kindly do not reuse.